prskid1000/triton_flash_atten_windows/triton-win/TRITON_FLASH_ATTEN_FIX.md

 ```python
 cc_cmd = [cc, src, "-O3", "-shared", "-fPIC", "-Wno-psabi", "-o", so]
 ```
 The `-fPIC` flag is not supported by MSVC on Windows, causing compilation errors.
+Additionally, Windows may need Python library directories and warning suppressions.

 **Solution:**
 ```python